dionarodrigues/diogorodrigues.dev/blog/2020-09-08-automating-the-github-workflow-for-any-project.en.md

 You will see how easy it is to configure Dependabot for your projects in the video below.
 You can also create a custom configuration with more details on how this tool should behave depending on your project needs.

 https://www.youtube.com/watch?v=7sHwEN5UNus&ab_channel=EmberMap

+Extra tip: to do something similar to Dependabot in the local environment, you can use the `yarn upgrade-interactive --latest` command to check if there are any dependencies to be upgraded and choose which ones you want to upgrade.

 ## Conclusion